MUSIC:VIDEO:GRAPHICS

 The musicianship must be excellent though

 Well yes and no. The band get so good at playing their set that they can do it in their sleep.
 Almost literally.
-It’s back to the lack of growth thing.
+There is, however, a stifling lack of growth.

 The band quickly realise that how well they play has very little relation to whether or not they get to do it next Saturday, because they already have a booking and there are only so many weddings in the world.